Arwa al-Sulayhi: 1074–1084: regency for al-Mukarram Ahmad

 The second decision she made was the bold move to have the khutbah proclaimed in her name, after those of the caliph and her husband.
 This is the first time the khutbah was ever said in a woman's name.

 In contrast to her mother-in-law, Queen Asma, Arwa did not appear unveiled when she attended councils as Asma had famously done.
 The reason for this was reported because she was much younger than her mother-in-law, it would have potentially been more scandalous in her case to follow that example.
 However, although she was veiled, she still attended state councils in person and thus mixed with men, and refused to conduct the meetings hidden by a screen.

 In 1075 she made a move against the Najahid leader Sa'id al-Ahwal, leading to "the mother of all battles", as Umara described it.
 The Najahids were devastated, and Arwa had Sa'id's head displayed directly under her room's window at the palace at Dhu Jibla.
 This was both to avenge Ali's death and to "show her strength and determination domestically, in addition to eliminating the Najahids in her western territories".

 Arwa's extensive correspondence with the Fatimid chancery is first attested during this period, in the form of three sijills addressed to her between 1078 and 1080.
 The first (#44) is dated to August 1078, the second (#20) is from April 1080, and the third (#21) is undated but probably was also sent in 1080.
 Another, sijill #51, was sent to her from the Fatimid queen mother Rasad in 1078.
 These sijills do not call Arwa "queen", but they do give her extensive titles such as "deputy of the commander of the faithful".
-The first and third don't even mention Ahmad, the nominal ruler, indicating that the Fatimids at this point recognized Arwa as the de facto sovereign over Yemen.
+The first and third don't even mention Ahmad, the nominal ruler, indicating that the Fatimids at this point recognised Arwa as the de facto sovereign over Yemen.

 Important members of Arwa's administration during the 1070s included the qadi 'Imran al-Yami and Abu al-Futuh ibn As'ad.
 Her mother's husband 'Amir al-Zawahi and her own husband's cousin Saba' ibn Ahmad al-Sulayhi, who both went on to play an important role in the 1080s, are not mentioned in historical chronicles during the 1070s.
 They likely were already important during this period but the chronicles simply do not mention them yet.